-ECOLOGIA’s programs bring international perspectives and resources to local sustainable development projects, and bring locally based ‘on the ground’ experience back to the world of international decision making.
+Since 1989, ECOLOGIA has brought international perspectives and resources to local sustainable development projects, and brought locally based ‘on the ground’ experience to the world of international decision making, policy formulation, and action.

 ECOLOGIA works with innovative leaders in dynamic, fluid situations - often before trends are dominant or even clear to others.

 ECOLOGIA works by creating direct people-to-people connections.
 By linking individuals to one another, we foster the emergence of a global civil society a worldwide network of individuals and organizations sharing common interests, information and resources.